15. Somerset County, New Jersey

-Somerset County, New Jersey, ranks among the wealthiest places in the country, as it is one of fewer than two dozen American counties in which the typical household earns at least $100,000.
-More than one in five households in Somerset earn at least $200,000 per year.
-High incomes are likely bolstered by the fact that more than half of adult residents have at least a bachelor’s degree, qualifying them for highly skilled, well-paying jobs.
-The county is less than 60 miles from New York City, and many Somerset residents likely commute to jobs in the city.
+Somerset County, New Jersey, is among the wealthiest places in the country, as it is one of fewer than two dozen American counties in which the typical household has an annual income of at least $100,000.
+The area’s high incomes are likely bolstered by the fact that more than half of adult residents have at least a bachelor’s degree, qualifying them for a broader range of well-paying jobs.
+The county is only about 60 miles from New York City, and many Somerset residents likely commute to jobs in the city.

 14. Montgomery County, Maryland

 > Bachelor’s degree attainment rate: 58.3%

 > Poverty rate: 7.0%